thegetty/intrometadata/source/glossary.html.md

 batch load

-In the context of populating or contributing to databases, moving or manipulating a group of records as a single unit for the purpose of data processing, typically accomplished by the computer without user interaction, in contrast to entering records manually, one at a time. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span><span class="Helv-Lt-Std-LT-Cond-Ital"> </span><span class="Helv-Lt-Std-Bold-Cond">load</span> and <span class="Helv-Lt-Std-Bold-Cond">processing</span>.
+In the context of populating or contributing to databases, moving or manipulating a group of records as a single unit for the purpose of data processing, typically accomplished by the computer without user interaction, in contrast to entering records manually, one at a time.
+See also <span class="Helv-Lt-Std-Bold-Cond">load</span> and <span class="Helv-Lt-Std-Bold-Cond">processing</span>.

 BIBFRAME (Bibliographic Framework)